h0tw1r3/sandbox/README.md

 ### Copyright and license ###

 ![GNUv3 GPL Logo][2]
-Everything here is Copyright &copy 2011 Jeffrey Clark.
+Everything here is Copyright © 2011 Jeffrey Clark.
 Expection is any resource found under a path labeled '.external'.
 Whatever falls under my copyright I license to everyone under the terms of the [GNUv3 General Public License][3].
 I very much appreciate the works others have shared, and I have no interest in taking credit for work that is not my own.
 Please [contact me][4] if you have any questions or issues.

 [1]: http://zaplabs.com/